 Any revenues earned but not yet billed to the customer as of the date of the condensed consolidated financial statements are recorded as contract assets and are included in prepaid expenses and other current assets in the accompanying condensed consolidated financial statements.
-These amounts as of March 31, 2024 and December 31, 2023 are not significant.
+The Company had approximately \$56,000 in contract assets, which represents unbilled accounts receivable, as of June 30, 2024.
+The amount of contract assets as of December 31, 2023 was not significant.
 Amounts recorded in contract assets are reclassified to accounts receivable in our condensed consolidated financial statements when the customer is invoiced according to the billing schedule in the contract.
-Accounts receivable was approximately \$253,000 and \$150,000 as of March 31, 2024 and December 31, 2023, respectively.
+Accounts receivable was approximately \$171,000 and \$150,000 as of June 30, 2024 and December 31, 2023, respectively.